Can You Use Jojoba Oil As Lube Or For Anal Sex?

 Remember that silicone-based lubes can’t be used with silicone sex toys.
 The lube may damage the material and nobody can have fun with a corroded sex toy.

-Our review of the best silicone-based personal lubes explores all of our hand-picked and tested recommendations of the safest products available to purchase now or you can check out our top pick below.
+Our review of the best silicone-based personal lubes explores all of our hand-picked and tested recommendations of the safest products available to purchase now.

 - Oil-Based Lubricants